iPhone 8/iPhone Edition: 5 More Features That Could Justify Its $1000+ Price

 The iPhone 8, or iPhone Edition, as the device is widely rumored to be called, is Apple’s most important product in years.
-As the 10th anniversary iteration of its most iconic device, the bar is set very high for the upcoming flagship smartphone.
+As the 10th-anniversary iteration of its most iconic device, the bar is set very high for the upcoming flagship smartphone.
 It does, after all, have the responsibility of rekindling the fire that somewhat diminished with the release of devices such as the iPhone 7 and iPhone 7 Plus.

 Considering that the iPhone 8/iPhone Edition would be a revolutionary device, and keeping in mind that Apple has a reputation for pricing its devices at a premium, rumors are high that the upcoming flagship smartphone would be priced at around $1000+, according to a MacRumors report.
 This would make the iPhone 8/iPhone Edition the most expensive handset that Apple has ever created to date.